Understanding private health insurance for pregnancy

 Cover your family’s ongoing needs

 The benefits of your private health cover don’t have to end with the delivery of your baby.
-Private health insurance can assist with your and your family’s ongoing needs, including a wide range of extras services such as post-natal classes, physiotherapy and even swimming lessons.
+Private health insurance could assist with your and your family’s ongoing needs, including a wide range of extras services such as post-natal classes, physiotherapy and even swimming lessons.

 When you’re treated as a private patient, Medicare and your private health insurance will pay a benefit towards your treatment costs if you hold the right level of cover.
 However, you’ll usually, you’ll still have to pay: